MicrosoftDocs/Advertising/advertising/hotel-service/hotel-campaigns.md

 ms.date: 11/13/2024
 ---

-# Lodging Campaigns
+# Lodging campaigns

 [!INCLUDE[coming-soon](../hotel-ads/includes/property-center-coming-soon.md)]

 Lodging campaigns is a new campaign type that enables advertisers to showcase their hotels on Bing.com across devices.
-Travelers can see [Hotel price ads](https://about.ads.microsoft.com/solutions/ad-products/hotel-price-ads) when they are actively looking to book a hotel.
-In addition to the Hotel price ads, lodging campaigns allow advertisers to display their hotels on the Bing Maps page via the [Property promotion ads](https://about.ads.microsoft.com/solutions/ad-products/property-promotion-ads).
+Travelers can see [Hotel price ads](https://help.ads.microsoft.com/#apex/ads/en/56880/1) when they are actively looking to book a hotel.
+In addition to the Hotel price ads, lodging campaigns allow advertisers to display their hotels on the Bing Maps page via the [Property promotion ads](https://help.ads.microsoft.com/apex/index/3/en/60173).

 <a name="benefits"></a>